The CTR rate is 180.6% higher for retargeted users!

 15. Look for keywords that aren’t on the regular keyword list

-It’s sometimes just as crucial to attracting a visitor to join a loyalty club or sign up for product updates or news as it is to get them to buy something.
+It’s sometimes just as crucial to attract a visitor to join a loyalty club or sign up for product updates or news as it is to get them to buy something.

 You’ll want to press for the sale if you don’t have an email marketing list (which you should).